How to Start a Mary Garden in 7 Easy Steps is a post by contributing writer Stephanie from Harrington Harmonies.

 You may, however, want to consider if the area is shaded or sunny as it may influence the kinds of plants you will have.
 I chose a small corner of my back yard.
 Later I will place a bench for sitting in front of it where I can pray or just take some time out.

 2. Prepare the soil.

-You want to do this to insure the success of your garden.
-Some places just have terrible soil and even with reasonable care plants just can’t make it.
-I like to use box gardens which I can fill with my own soil mix.
-But for my Mary garden this year I decided just to turn my soil over add plenty soil mix.
+You want to do this to ensure the success of your garden.
+Some places have terrible soil and even with reasonable care, plants just can’t make it.

 3. Find a statue of the Blessed Mother or another image to center your garden around.